jebeck/flux-for-dataviz/flux-dataviz.md

 <a class="image-source white-link" target="_blank" href="https://www.flickr.com/photos/edebell/2318686613/in/faves-134718242@N08/">(image source)</a>

 Note:
-To illustrate how I see this working, let's talk about weather data since it's something you're all familiar with (unlike the diabetes data we deal with at Tidepool).
+To illustrate how I see this working, let's talk through it with weather data since it's something you're all familiar with (unlike the diabetes data we deal with at Tidepool).

 ![a weather app](images/weather.png)